Getting ATOM and Staking It

 - Keplr asks you for the encryption password, which is used to encrypt your mnemonic on your computer.
 For the password, keep in mind:

 - It should be a strong password.

-- You should save it too.
+- You should also save it securely.

 - Keplr will ask you for it every time you open the wallet and for important actions.

-- If your computer or the encrypted mnemonic seed file is stolen, your wallet assets are as protected as your password is strong.
+- If your computer or the encrypted mnemonic seed file is stolen, your wallet assets are only as protected as your password is strong.